jclishman/renamer/README.md

 -f <x> Change file type (Example: "renamer.py -f avi" will have it look for avi files.
 Default is mkv)

 -s     Splits the name along spaces instead of periods

+-u 	   Updates the script, replacing itself with the current files in master branch

+-v     Outputs version